 Joint Powers Authority: The District is a member agency of the El Dorado County Emergency Services Authority, a Joint Powers Authority (JPA), which provides ambulance and other pre-hospital emergency transport services on the west slope of El Dorado County.
 There are ten member agencies in total.
 The governing Board of Directors controls the operations of the JPA.
 The JPA Board is made up of a Fire Chief or authorized alternate from each member agency.
 The JPA is independently accountable for its fiscal matters and maintains its own accounting records under the oversight of the El Dorado County board of Supervisors.
 The JPA contracts with the District for one medic unit and six employees working shift work.
-The District was provided a flat fee for services by the JPA through June 30, 2022.
-Beginning July 1, 2022, the JPA will reimburse actual costs incurred by the District for services with a maximum limit of \$1,250,000.
+The JPA reimburses actual costs incurred by the District for services with a maximum limit of \$1,250,000.
 The District is not responsible for the liabilities of the JPA upon dissolution.
-Separate financial statements for the JPA are available by contacting the JPA staff through the link at edcjpa.org.
+Separate financial statements for the JPA are available by contacting the JPA staff through the link at edcipa.org.

 Health Reimbursement Arrangement: The District provides an optional health reimbursement arrangement (HRA) for each full-time and part-time employee hired prior to October 1, 2019 working a minimum of 32 hours per week for dental and vision expenses.
 The benefit is also offered to the eligible employee's spouse and dependents.
 Eligible participants are allowed to submit qualifying dental and vision expenses for reimbursement under the HRA as defined in the Department Policy Manual.
 The benefit provided is \$145, \$175 and \$225 per month for employees with no dependents, one dependent and two or more dependents, respectively.
-HRA benefits are extended to grandfathered retirees that retired prior to October 1, 2019.
+HRA benefits are extended to legacy retirees that retired prior to October 1, 2019.
 Retirees electing the HRA benefit are provided a monthly benefit of \$100 and \$150 with no dependents and one dependent, respectively, which is included as part of the OPEB liability.

 The HRA benefits are not available to employees/retirees hired/retired on or after October 1, 2019 and instead, the employees/retirees are provided a District paid dental and vision insurance plan.
 Employees hired prior to October 1, 2019 also have the option to elect a paid dental/vision insurance plan in lieu of the HRA.
 The district excludes District paid retiree dental and vision insurance premiums included in the net OPEB liability from the HRA liability.
 The District does not have a trust where the HRA assets are set aside for the benefit of employees.
 Consequently, the HRA assets are available to the District's creditors.
 The General Fund is used to liquidate the HRA liability.